100+ Best Fundraising Ideas for Everyone in 2024

 31. Community Book Sale

 Organize a community book sale fundraiser.
-Have your members and the wider community donate unwanted books to your fraternity/sorority.
-Then, run a yard-like book sale charging a couple of dollars for each book (alternatively, you can charge by the pound).
+Have your members and the wider community donate unwanted books to your fraternity or sorority.
+Then, run a book sale and charge a small price for each book (alternatively, you can charge by the pound).

 You can also organize a textbook sale at the start of the school year.
 Textbooks are expensive, and this lets you raise funds while also allowing some students to gain access to inexpensive textbooks.